Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Style

-Compression socks are not known for being stylish, that is until VIM & VIGR came on the scene.
-We are committed to designing stylish compression legwear that you actually want to wear.
+Compression socks are not known for being stylish, that is until VIM & VIGR came on the stage.
+We are committed to designing stylish compression legwear that you want to wear.
 We have stylish designs for both open and closed toe compression socks, and we release new styles every season to keep you looking your best.
-When you actually like how your compression socks look, you are much more likely to wear them.
+When you like how your compression socks look, you are much more likely to wear them.

 Material